Vast342/Clarity/README.md

 It is also my attempt to learn development in raw c# after using it with Unity for so long.

-This project now has my currently unnamed bot, a board-rep that sometimes works, some sketchy UCI support, and a few custom commands.
+This project now has my currently unnamed engine, a board-rep that sometimes works, some sketchy UCI support, and a few custom commands.

 Those commands are: